-D. Finishing Material
+E. Finishing Material

 Only decorative fronts certified for use with this appliance model may be used.
 Contact your dealer for a list of decorative fronts that may be used.
-Once you have determined what kind of decorative front and finishing material is going to be used on the fireplace, you may use the table below which shows the decorative front models and the finishing material thickness allowed.
-For an inside fit there is an available template to assist with sizing the finishing material.
+Once it has been determined what kind of decorative front and finishing material is to be used on the fireplace, use the table below which shows the decorative front models and the finishing material thickness allowed.
+For an inside fit there is an available template (METRO-TEMPLATE) to assist with sizing the finishing material.
+The template may only be used with the Modern front.